microsoft/vscode-docs/docs/languages/cpp.md

 Linux:

-* Ubuntu 14.04 64-bit is the only version of Linux supported by the script that performs additional install steps on Linux.
-Other versions of Linux might work if you perform these steps manually, but you might need to modify them for your version of Linux.
-For more information on these steps, see _Manual Installation for the C++ Debugger extension_ in the [README](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools).
+* Ubuntu 14.04 64-bit remains the only version of Linux that officially supports debugging, but automatic installation of debugging features is no longer blocked on versions of Linux other than Ubuntu 14.04 64-bit.
+While this makes installation on other versions of Linux easier and we encourage you to try out debugging on your preferred version of Linux, such installations remain unsupported for now.
 * GDB needs elevated permissions in order to attach to a process.
 When using *attach to process*, you need to provide your password before the debugging session can begin.

 OS X: